 Lambert Gullo Elder Law is a Long-Island based firm serving our clients in the various areas of Elder Law.
 We service Long Island, Westchester, and all Five Boroughs of New York City.

 Elder Law encompasses many facets of law, including covering a wide range of age groups.
-Whether it be estate planning, asset protection, Medicaid coverage (for yourself or a loved one), or guardianships, each one of these areas applies to most, if not all, ages.
+Whether it be estate planning, asset protection, Medicaid coverage (for yourself or a loved one), probate and estate administration, or guardianships, each one of these areas applies to most, if not all, ages.

 Although the elderly is one of the most prominent demographics of which we serve when practicing the field of “Elder Law,” our clientele here at Lambert Gullo Elder Law also contains those of younger age groups, such as the “sandwich generation.”
 For instance, you may be at the age of which you have elderly parents that may need long-term care and protection of their assets, but you also have children of your own and would like to start planning for your estate.
 Or, you have a child that is an adult in need of a Guardian to help make decisions, both medically and financially.

 Everyone's future is a priority, and we understand that it can sometimes be frightening to think about.
 Although some aspects are out of our control, there are ways that you can prepare for what lies ahead.
 We, at Lambert Gullo Elder Law, pride ourselves in helping our clients to the fullest extent with planning for their future and providing them with the security and assurance they deserve.Learn More About Our Services

 Our experienced legal team has helped many achieve their goals and objectives within the areas that we practice below: